 The Climate Change Levy (CCL) is a tax on UK business energy use, charged at the time of supply.
 Energy use refers to electricity, gas, liquid petroleum gas and solid fuel.
 The final recipient of supplies of electricity generated from certain renewable sources and combined heat and power (CHP) enjoy tax exemptions.

-We administer a certification scheme on behalf of HM Revenue and Customs (HMRC) which provides evidence for the administration of two of these tax exemptions:
+We are responsible for administering the Climate Change Levy (CCL) Exemption for Renewables scheme on behalf of HM Revenue & Customs (HMRC).
+We administer a certification scheme which provides evidence for the administration of two of these tax exemptions:

 - the exemption for renewable source electricity with effect from April 2001

 - the exemption for indirect supplies of good-quality combined heat and power (CHP) electricity with effect from April 2003.

 The Northern Ireland Authority for Utility Regulation administers these exemptions for generation and supply made in Northern Ireland and the Republic of Ireland.

 We review and accredit applications for generating stations via the Renewables and CHP Register.
 We then issue LECs (Levy Exemption Certificates) on the basis of the output data provided to us by generators.

 LECs provide suppliers with some of the evidence needed to demonstrate to HMRC that electricity supplied to UK business customers is CCL exempt.
 The final customer realises the exemption from the tax.
 The tax rate for electricity is set within the Finance Bill each year as part of the Budget.
 This information is also published on the HMRC website.